 Support and fund EngTech for desired institutions

-The Industrial Placement starts in at the end of June 2018 but this can be subject to change.
-Don’t worry though well keep you updated on this once you’ve been offered a place.
+Placements are scheduled to start yearly at the end of June, but this is subject to change.
+We’ll keep you updated regularly once you’ve been offered a place.

 3If my degree doesn’t meet the scheme’s minimum criteria, should I apply for the role?